alshedivat/al-folio/_pages/reading.md

 2022

+* The Girl in the Tower - Katherine Arden
 * Jonathan Strange and Mr. Norrell - Susanna Clarke
 * The Bear and the Nightingale - Katherine Arden
 * Piranesi - Susanna Clarke